MonashSmartStructures/ospgrillage/_sources/rst/Module description.rst.txt

 - ``num_long_grid``: An :py:class:`int` of the number of grid lines along the longitudinal direction - each grid line represents the total number of longitduinal members.
 Lines are evenly spaced, except for the spacing between the edge beam and exterior beam
 - ``num_trans_grid``: An :py:class:`int` of the number of grid lines to be uniformly spaced along the transverse direction - each grid line represents the total number of transverse members.
 - ``edge_beam_dist``: A :py:class:`float` of the distance between exterior longitudinal beams to edge beam.
 - ``mesh_type``: Mesh type of grillage model.
 Must take a :py:class:`str` input of either "Ortho" or "Oblique".
 The default is "Ortho" (an orthogonal mesh).
 However, "Ortho" is not accepted for certain skew angles.
+The threshold for orthogonal mesh is greater than 11 degree- less than 11 degree the mesh will change to Oblique

-Figure 3 shows how the grid numbers and skew angles affects the output mesh of grillage model.
+Figure 4 shows how the grid numbers and skew angles affects the output mesh of grillage model.

 ..  figure:: ../../_images/edge_angles.PNG
     :align: center
     :scale: 75 %

-    Figure 3: Grid numbers and edge angles
+    Figure 4: Grid numbers and edge angles

 For the example bridge in Figure 2, the following code line creates its :class:`~OpsGrillage` object i.e. *example_bridge*: